moonlovelj/OrderIndependentTranslucency/README.md

 ## Conclusion

-On platforms that support ROV, this OIT method can achieve accurate OIT for the nearest K layers (K can support up to 32), while blending layers beyond K using conventional distance-based blending.
+On platforms that support ROV, this custom OIT method can achieve accurate OIT for the nearest K layers (K can support up to 32), while blending layers beyond K using conventional distance-based blending.
 This ensures correct blending for nearby layers without losing distant content.
 Additionally, when dealing with a large number of transparent layers, this method is significantly more efficient and has better quality than both UE5's MLAB method and the linked list approach.
 And compared to MLAB, it is compatible with all blending modes.